-The intersection of festival and event occasions with equality, diversity and inclusion (EDI) aims is complex.
+The intersection of festival and event occasions with equality, diversity and inclusion (EDI)1 aims is complex.
 Festivals and events can have market focused aspirations (e.g. Quinn et al., 2021; Finkel, 2010), though there is a growing body of work that recognises more layered and nuanced understandings of how they can be leveraged for other significant social and cultural benefits.
 Here, festivals and events are recognised for their potential to fulfil multiple functions, across the gamut of community celebration, place making and tourist attraction (Vorobjovas-Pinat & Fong Emmerson, 2022; also see: Higgins-Desbiolles, 2016) and, to operate in a variety of ways within those realms.
-As Stevenson has noted,
+As Stevenson has noted, see: Vorobjovas-Pinat & Fong Emmerson, 2022; Hassanli et al., 2020, 2021; ne & Quinn, 2019; Flinn & McPherson, 2008) and, to function as platforms for furthering the recognised benefits of arts and leisure for tackling social inclusion (Laing & Mair, 2015:254).
+The transition towards a broader conceptualisation of what a festival or event might help those involved in its production to achieve is important because, as Quinn et al, observe 'achieving social and cultural inclusion is now a key societal challenge for cities where ethnic and cultural diversity has become an indisputable reality' (Quinn et al., 2021:1876; also see Finkel & Platt, 2020; Saeys, 2021).2 In this way, festivals and events have an important role to play as 'part of the toolkit of cultural forms being co-opted to achieve instrumental goals concerning place management, participation and community economic development' (Finkel & Platt, 2020:4 also see Stevenson, 6.
+Also see Flinn & McPherson, 2008).

-'there is a growing body of research around the potential of festivals and events to develop social capital and engender social inclusion' (Stevenson, 2016:993)
+'there is a growing body of research around the potential of festivals and events to develop social capital and engender social inclusion' (Stevenson, 2016:99